Shaizar: Bronze Age

 Shaizar is mentioned as Senzar or Sezar in the Amarna letters (14th century BC).

 Hellenistic period

-The region was conquered by Alexander the Great in 333–332 BC.
-Diodorus Siculus (first century BC) records local legends attributing the establishment of the town by one of his cavalry regiments originating from Thessaly.
-During the Seleucid dynasty the town was renamed Larissa, after the town in Thessaly from which many colonists came.
+Diodorus Siculus (first century BC) records local legends attributing the establishment of the town by one of Alexander's cavalry regiments originating from Thessaly.
+The town was renamed Larissa Sizara, Larissa being the town in Thessaly from which many Greek settlers came.
+According to Diodorus, these colonists received land as a reward for their bravery.

+Both the Thessalian city and the Syrian town were known for their horse breeding.
+Diodorus also mentions that the Larisans provided the horsemen for the first agema of the Seleucid cavalry.

 Roman period

 The Roman armies led by Pompey conquered Syria in 64 BC.

 Syria was briefly occupied by Republican-Parthian forces under the Parthian prince Pacorus I.

+The Tabula Peutingeriana places Larisa 13 miles from Apamea and 14 miles from Epiphaneia.

 Byzantine and Early Arab periods

 The city remained part of the Christianised empire, known as the Byzantine Empire, under the name of Sezer.

 Shaizar fell to the Arabs in 638 and frequently passed from Arab to Byzantine control.
 It was sacked in 968 by Byzantine emperor Nicephorus II, and was captured by Basil II in 999, after which it became the southern border of the Byzantine Empire and was administered by the Bishop of Shaizar.
 A Fatimid castle was standing at Shaizar by the time the Byzantines recaptured the town.

 It was lost to the Banu Munqidh in 1081 when Ali ibn Munqidh bought it from the bishop.
 The Byzantines besieged it numerous times after this but failed to recover it.